aserranoTCCM/ACT-Homeworks/project3/README.md

 ![dist](https://github.com/user-attachments/assets/8ecfb9b6-b163-49dd-b4ee-7af7065cdca4)

 We do for each **i** a scan of all other **j (j=i+1, j++)**, and we calculate the differences and later on the distance, paying attention not to make redundant operations.
 In order to use the sqrt function in C we need to include <math.h>, therefore compiling using the -lm option.
+Finally, storing the distances in a distance array.

 ### -Calculation of the Lennard-Jones potential-
 Once calculated the distances, we are able to calculate the potential energy of the system with the following formulas.